JoseJuan98/statistical-rethinking/Chapter1_Notes.md

 ![1_2_Hypothesis](/img/1_2_Hypothesis.png)

 Relations among hypotheses (left), detailed process models (middle), and statistical models (right), illustrated by the example of “neutral” models of evolution.
 Hypotheses (H) are typically vague, and so correspond to more than one process model (P).
-Statistical evaluations of hy- potheses rarely address process models directly.
+Statistical evaluations of hypotheses rarely address process models directly.
 Instead, they rely upon statistical models (M), all of which reflect only some aspects of the process models.
 As a result, relations are multiple in both directions: Hypotheses do not imply unique models, and models do not imply unique hypotheses.